songquanpeng/rest-server/README.md

 ## Usage
 ```
-Usage of server:
+Usage of rest-server:
   -port int
-        specify the server listening port. (default 3000)
+        specify the listening port. (default 3000)
   -token string
         specify the private token. (default "token")
 ```

 Example: `./server.exe -port 80 -token private`

-You can use pm2 to start the binary.
+You can use pm2 to start the binary: `pm2 start ./rest-server -- -port 3002 -token private`